Creative Uses for Avocado Pits

-15. Avocado Seeds are Aphrodisiacs
+15. Avocado Seeds Are Aphrodisiacs

 Make a love potion using avocado pits.

 An old woman from a Caribbean island told me about this traditional aphrodisiac.
-To make it, score a pit by making tic-tac-toe like patterns with a knife and place it in a litre of wine.
+To make it, score a pit by making tic-tac-toe-like patterns with a knife and place it in a litre of wine.
 Let it sit and infuse for a month before taking out the seed and serving.

 If you dare, offer a glass to your sweetheart, but start off slow!
 The drink is said to be very effective.

-16. Make Jewelry
+16. Make Jewellery